Economy of the Russian Empire: Growth of capitalism

 The problem of the serf economy was that in agriculture and industry there were neither conditions for introducing free labor, nor free workers themselves, because the country produced a limited volume of production, and society constantly needed to increase labor in agriculture (in labor serfs).

 The development of capitalist relations in agriculture was difficult.
 Since the extremely extensive system of economy was also severely limited by the conditions of nature and climate.
 It required large financial investments that are necessary for the development of market relations in connection with the collapse of former ties with the peasant economy.

-The transition from subsistence economy to monetary revealed the complete inability of the nobility of the Central Chernozem Earth region to new economic conditions.
+The transition from subsistence economy to monetary revealed the complete inability of the nobility of the Central Chernozem Earth region to adapt to new economic conditions.
 Consequently, impoverishment of the nobility and even the ruin of its certain layers.
 A significant part of the landowners could not or did not want to move away from the old and familiar forms of farming.
 Middle-estate and small-estate nobles were forced to lay their clan nests.
 The nobles asked to give them a certificate that they did not have any real or movable capital, on the basis of which they asked to accept their children for official maintenance or to write off arrears from them.
 This noble "prostration", the lack of economic culture, a sufficient amount of necessary equipment and skilled workers led to the "ceased to be nobles" of private ownership of land ownership.
 The nobles have not yet adapted to the new conditions of the economy; therefore, the desolation of their estates, the ruin of their nests, debts and poverty were only the logical consequences of this inadequacy.

 There were noble estates, where the economy, after the reform, was quite "kept afloat".
 So, on the lands of E.P.
 Demidova in the estate of the Rastunovo-Shebantsevsky volost, the economy was carried out in the same size.
 With the amount of land in the estate of 400 acres, the owner managed to keep the same as it was before 1861, from the moment it was acquired in 1848, and in any case until 1877, which is indicated in the source.
 The only difference was that until 1861 the land was cultivated by corvée peasants, and after the reform by free labor.
 The economy continued to be maintained in the same mode as before, i.e. 20 farm acres per field and with a three-field system, however, with the active use of fertilizers.
 The estate had 31 horses and 22 cows until 1861, and after them several horses were added.
 The amount of plowing remained the same as the size of the sowing, but since serf labor was replaced by hired labor, with fewer working hands and the same space of the cultivated land, more arable land was obtained number of products.